 - i.
 Verbal or written warning - ii.
-Removal of email account for a specified period - iii.
+Removal of email account for a specified period

+- iii.
 Reprimand - iv.
 Fine - v.
 Order to make good any damage caused to any property - vi.
 Ban, period to be determined, from the College or College-related facilities - vii.
 The withholding of the student's parchment on graduation - viii.
 Behavioral requirement contract - ix.
 Restriction of visitation/guest privileges - x.
 Charge for damage and/or other loss arising from the student's conduct - xi.
 Examination assessment being declared null and void - xii.
 Suspension - xiii.
-Expulsion - 8.8.1.
+Expulsion - 8.9.2.
 A decision will normally be made within seven days.
-Thereafter, the Title IX Coordinator will issue formal notification of the decision of the Select Disciplinary Committee within seven days of the decision being taken.
+Thereafter, the Vice President & Provost will issue formal written notification of the decision of the Select Disciplinary Committee within seven days of the hearing of the disciplinary matter.
 Where that decision involves suspension or expulsion the formal notification shall be signed by the Chair of the Committee.
-Where the decision does not involve suspension or expulsion the Respondent will be advised of the improvements required in their conduct (if appropriate), the duration of any disciplinary warning and the potential consequences of any repetition of the Offense and/or commission of another disciplinary offense. - 8.8.2.
-For crimes of violence, including but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the Federal Clery Act, Respondents will have a notation on their transcript: "Expelled after a finding of responsibility for a Code of Student Discipline violation." - 8.8.3.
+Where the decision does not involve suspension or expulsion the Respondent will be advised of the improvements required in their conduct (if appropriate), the duration of any disciplinary warning and the potential consequences of any repetition of the Offense and/or commission of another disciplinary offense. - 8.9.3.
+For crimes of violence, including but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the Federal Clery Act, Respondents will have a notation on their transcript: "Expelled after a finding of responsibility for a Code of Student Discipline violation." - 8.9.4.
 If the Respondent withdraws while conduct charges are pending, the transcript will include the notation: "Withdrew with conduct charges pending" (unless the Respondent requests that the investigation is completed) See Section 8.6.6 above.

-8.9.
+8.10.
 Appeals: Frontline Resolutions